hazeluff/nhl-discord-bot/README.md

 | Combined             | 0x00016C10 | 93200 |

 ## Game Day Channel
-- [x] Maintain two game channels.
-Remove old channels
+- [x] Automatically generate channels for individual games
 - [x] Give warnings before the game starts (60/30/10 minutes before).
 - [x] Display messages for when goals are scored.
+- [x] Display summaries of games.
 - [x] Special messages for when canucks score.
 - [ ] Bot messages during gameplay to cheer on team.